-Exaggerated reports from the media have often scared away potential visitors to the Democratic Republic of Congo.
-This may in some ways be true considering that the country formerly known as Zaire has experienced prolonged periods of instability caused by armed rebellions, corruption and poor governance structures.
-In fact even today when the situation is good, great caution should be exercised while visiting certain parts of Congo hosting the largest UN peacekeeping mission.
-The government and park wardens take security of tourists seriously and visitors should expect to undergo several security protocols and be escorted by armed rangers within and outside the parks.
+Exaggerated reports from the media has had a negative impact on tourism in the Democratic Republic of Congo by scaring away potential visitors.
+It is true that the country formerly known as Zaire has experienced prolonged periods of instability caused by armed rebellions, corruption and poor governance structures.
+In fact caution should be exercised while visiting certain parts of Congo which hosts the largest UN peacekeeping mission.
+However we cannot afford to generalize the security situation in DR Congo as we are talking about very large country.
+Not all parts of the country is unsafe as it is sometimes claimed.
+The government and park wardens take the security of tourists seriously and visitors should expect to undergo several security protocols and be escorted by armed rangers within and outside the parks.

 Security aside, the country has great tourism potential and the people of Congo are extremely welcoming and friendly to visitors.
 The country has some of the world’s most beautiful parks that teem with a large variety of wild plant and animal species.
-The country has stunning landscapes, endless green forest, water bodies and unique species like the elusive Okapi.
+Travelers to the Democratic Republic of Congo will bare witness to the stunning landscapes, endless green forest, water bodies and unique species like the elusive Okapi.
 If total peace prevailed, the country could easily become Africa’s number one tourist destination.

-Major National Parks and destinations in DR Congo
+Major national game parks and destinations in Congo

-The Kahuzi Biega National Park is named after the mountains Kahuzi and Biega and is located in the south of Kivu.
-A UNESCO World heritage site, the Parc National de Kahuzi-Biéga is famous for habituated lowland gorilla tracking.
-The Eastern Lowland Gorillas have been threatened by poaching for a while now but efforts by government, conservationists and other well-wishers have now increased their numbers.
-Unlike mountain gorillas, tracking lowland gorillas is relatively easy.
+The Kahuzi-Biega National Park is named after the mountains Kahuzi and Biega and is located in the south of Kivu.
+A UNESCO World heritage site, the Parc National de Kahuzi-Biéga is famous for habituated Lowland gorilla trekking.
+The Westernn Lowland Gorillas have been threatened by poaching for a while now but efforts by government, conservationists and other well-wishers have now increased their numbers.
+Unlike mountain gorillas, tracking lowland gorillas gorillas is relatively easy.
 Gorilla Permits to Kahuzi Biega can be got on short notice and the need to trek long distances on steep mountain slopes is avoided.
 Apart from gorillas, visitors go to spot elephants, chimpanzee and several species of antelope.

 Virunga National Park

 The Parc National des Virunga is the oldest park in Africa and was formed in 1925 to protect the mountain gorillas.
 Found near Congo’s border with Uganda and Rwanda, the park is designated as a UNESCO world heritage site.
 The Stunning landscape and biological diversity found in the park make it one of the most beautiful places to visit on earth.
-The two main activities in the park are mountain gorilla tracking and hiking the Nyirangongo volcano.
+The two main activities in the park are mountain gorilla trekking and hiking the Nyiragongo volcano.
 However visitors can also spot the endangered but elusive okapi – a cross between a giraffe and a zebra.
 Visitors can choose to marvel at the forests, valleys, plains, savannah and swamps or spot Lions, hippopotamus and over 400 bird species.
-After mountain gorilla trekking, visitors can pay a visit to the world’s only gorilla orphanage – the Senkwekwe Gorilla Orphanage near the Mikeno Lodge.
+After mountain gorilla trekking in the Virunga National Park, visitors can pay a visit to the world’s only mountain gorilla orphanage – the Senkwekwe Gorilla Orphanage near the Mikeno Lodge.